Chocobozzz/PeerTube/support/doc/api/embeds.md

 ### autoplay

 Try to automatically play the video.
 Most web browsers disable video autoplay if the user did not interact with the video.
-You can try to bypass this limitation by muting the video
+You can try to bypass this limitation by muting the video.

 Value must be `0` or `1`.
 Default: `0`